 The 'Freepeoplesearch' Challenge

-Try typing these phrases without spaces as fast as you can:
+Try typing these phrases without spaces:

 How fast can you go?
 Your thumbs might hurt, but your search efficiency will be legendary!